-From secluded wilderness ecolodges, search for wildlife on guided rain forest hikes, paddle a mountain lake, and stargaze under some of Earth's darkest skies
+Remote and Intimate EcolodgesFrom secluded ecolodges, search for rare birds on rain forest hikes, paddle a mountain lake, and stargaze beneath some of the darkest skies on Earth

-Fly by Small Plane to Stewart Island to Look for Unique Wildlife Few travelers to New Zealand visit lushly forested Stewart Island.
+Fly by Small Plane to Stewart Island to Look for Rare Endemic Wildlife Few travelers to New Zealand visit lushly forested Stewart Island.
 But we've included it, with the unusual opportunity to look for the endemic flightless brown kiwi bird on a guided night walk.
 This island is also a breeding and nesting site for one of the world’s rarest birds: the Fiordland crested penguin.